-And as McDonald explains, by using the Lumen Prize to conduct her research, she has demonstrated to her parents that being queer is part of her identity.
-“Lumen has been helpful in starting conversations with my parents about this,” she said.
+And as McDonald explains, by using the Lumen Prize to conduct research, McDonald has demonstrated to both parents that being queer is part of an identity.
+“Lumen has been helpful in starting conversations with my parents about this,” McDonald said.
 “They take me more seriously and realize it’s not a ‘phase,’ and that I’m doing serious research.”

 The Lumen Prize, awarded for the first time in 2008, provides selected students with a $15,000 scholarship to support and celebrate their academic and creative achievements.

 Lumen Scholars work closely with faculty mentors to pursue and complete their projects.
 Efforts include course work, study abroad, research both on campus and abroad as well as during the regular academic year and summers, internships locally and abroad, program development, and creative productions and performances.

 The name for the Lumen Prize comes from Elon’s historic motto, “Numen Lumen,” Latin words for “spiritual light” and “intellectual light.”